clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Post Port Scans.md

 ### Script Kiddie
 * This format is useless if needing to search the output for any interesting keywords or keep the results for future reference.
-* However, you can use it to save the output of the scan `nmap -sS 127.0.0.1 -oS FILENAME` and look 31337 in front of friends who are not tech-savvy.
+* Can use it to save the output of the scan `nmap -sS 127.0.0.1 -oS FILENAME` and look 31337 in front of friends who are not tech-savvy.
 ```
 cat 10.10.99.102_scan.kiddie